Lab objectives and goals:

 My lab is focused on understanding how cell-to-cell communicative behavior of immune cells is regulated within healthy tissue, and how these behaviors are altered in response to an infection in vivo.

-2. Dynamics of macrophage:T cell interactions during HIV infection, and their role in viral spread.
+Dynamics of macrophage:T cell interactions during HIV infection and their role in viral spread.

-4. Role of mucosal neutrophils on vaginal epithelial barrier function and their interplay with changes in the vaginal microbiota.
+Role of mucosal neutrophils on vaginal epithelial barrier function and their interplay with the vaginal microbiome.

 Large "dendritic-like" syncytium in the lymph node.